MIT-LCP/mimic-code/website/content/en/docs/overview/concepts.md

 Data within MIMIC were recorded during routine clinical care and *not* explicitly for the purpose of retrospective data analysis.
 This is a key point to keep in mind when analyzing the data.

 There are two types of data in the database: static data and dynamic data.
 Static data is recorded once for a given identifier.
-An example of static data is the `dob` column in the PATIENTS table.
+An example of static data is the `anchor_age` column in the *patients* table.
 Each patient has only one date of birth, which does not change over time and is not recorded with an associated timestamp.
 An example of dynamic data is a patient's blood pressure, which is periodically measured during a hospital stay.

-This distinction between static data and dynamic data is merely a helpful conceptual construct: there is *no* strict technical distinction between date of birth and heart rate.
-However, static data tends to not have an associated `ITEMID` (as there is no need to repeatedly record values for static data), whereas dynamic data have an `ITEMID` to facilitate efficient storage of repeated measurements.
+This distinction between static data and dynamic data is merely a helpful conceptual construct: there is no strict technical distinction between age and heart rate.
+However, static data tends to not have an associated `itemid` (as there is no need to repeatedly record values for static data), whereas dynamic data have an `itemid` to facilitate efficient storage of repeated measurements.

 # Static data
 -->